MyLibh/Trojan/README.md

 # Trojan
-A simple virus(Trajan) aka client-server application written in C for Windows.
+A simple virus(Trojan) aka client-server application written in C for Windows.